 Bournemouth Aviation Museum

 Return To Top

-Now the "Complete Jane Austen season" on (both US
+Now the "Complete Jane Austen season" on

-enclosed Regency world.
+figure in her enclosed Regency world.

 closest depiction that comes to mind is the folk living on the great heath in The Return

 Of The Native, which (rumour has it) is to become an ITV drama serial.
 Biographers say Hardy's